Modeling Language as a Sequence of Thoughts: Results

-\paragraph{Other design choices.} The remaining ablations yield smaller but systematic degradations: extracting sentence representations from the last layer, removing context seeding, disabling EOS down-weighting, disabling the stream-length curriculum, and halving the maximum sentence length all increase test perplexity by $0.4$--$0.7$ PPL (about $1$--$2.4\%$) relative to baseline.
+\paragraph{Other design choices.} The remaining ablations, such as the in-context memory ablation, yield modest but interpretable degradations: extracting sentence representations from the last layer, removing context seeding, disabling EOS down-weighting, disabling the stream-length curriculum, and halving the maximum sentence length all increase test perplexity by $0.4$--$0.7$ PPL (about $1$--$2.4\%$) relative to baseline.
 Among these, removing the stream curriculum produces the largest drop (PPL $30.5$), supporting the role of controlling backpropagation depth for stable optimization.
 Overall, among the components tested here, the dominant driver of performance is end-to-end training of sentence gestalts through differentiable memory, with the remaining components providing incremental improvements.